rvss-australia/RVSS_Need4Speed/instructions/Preparation.md

 *If git its not installed in your system you can install it using pixi as `pixi global install git`*

-# Install dependencies
+# Install workspace
 Pixi's biggest strength is its ability to create reproducible, powerful, and flexible workspaces.
 A workspace lives in a directory on your system, and is a collection of Pixi environments that can be used to develop one or many projects in that directory.
 The dependencies and enviroments are defined in a [manifest file](../pixi.toml).

-In order to install the dependencies you need to run the following command in the clonned RVSS_Need4Speed directory.
+In order to install the dependencies you need to run the following command in the cloned RVSS_Need4Speed directory.

 ```bash
 cd RVSS_Need4Speed # if using the same terminal where the code was cloned